Faculty and Staff

 Jessica Clark, Adjunct Faculty, (Part time) Co-Coordinator of the Writing, Research and Documentation Seminar and Faculty Advisor.
 She holds a M.S. in English Literature from the University of Costa Rica and has worked as an advertiser, script writer and speech writer.
 She's also a published fiction writer.

-Sarah Moran, Center Director and Faculty Advisor.
+Sarah Moran, Center Director, Faculty Advisor and Coordinator of the Foundation Year Orientation Seminar (fall).
 Sarah holds a M.S. in Adult Continuing Education from Northern Illinois University and a B.A. from the University of Michigan.
 She has worked with the Costa Rica Center of LIU Global for over 11 years.
-Prior to that, she worked for 8 years as Training Director for Peace Corps Costa Rica.
+Prior to that, she worked for 8 years as Training Director for Peace Corps Costa Rica after several years of experience as a technical and cross-cultural trainer.
 In Chicago, she worked in adult education with institutions of higher education, Chicago City Colleges and Northeastern Illinois University) as well as with community organizations and the union representing the adult educators of City Colleges.
 Originally from Evanston, IL, she has lived and worked in Costa Rica for over 20 years.

-Temporary Spanish Professors: The Costa Rica Center has a team of professional Spanish teachers who have extensive experience in teaching Spanish as a second language to U.S. university students.
+Temporary Spanish Professors: A team of professional Spanish teachers who have extensive experience in teaching Spanish as a second language to U.S. university students provide the Spanish language instruction.

 Andrea Bustos, Receptionist and Bilingual Secretary.
 Since high school, Andrea has studied English and Business Administration and is currently studying human resources.
 She has a lot of experience working with international companies in call centers and as administrative assistant.